 What should you look for in a home warranty company?

-A home warranty covers a lot of things that homeowners insurance does not.
-Having the peace of mind knowing that costly home repairs won’t spring up unexpectedly is a great feeling.
+A home warranty covers many things that homeowners insurance does not.
+Having peace of mind knowing that costly home repairs won’t spring up unexpectedly is a great feeling.

 Choosing the right type of coverage for you is the next step.
-When you think about the type of coverage you want, think about the items in your home that you want to protect.
+When you think about the type of coverage you want, think about the items you want to protect in your home.

 If you’re just renting, then plumbing and electrical work is not a concern for you.
-Your homeowners insurance should cover things like theft and fire, but when something breaks that you actually own, you still want to be covered.
+Your homeowners insurance should cover things like theft and fire, but you still want to be covered when something breaks that you actually own.
 Choosing an appliance plan is probably the right option for you.

 If you live in an older home that you own, a more comprehensive plan may be the right choice for you.
-While you can feel a certain amount of comfort having had your home inspected prior to the purchase, the unexpected can still occur.
-Costly maintenance can be avoided as long as you plan ahead.
+It’s comforting to have your home inspected before purchasing, but things can still go wrong.
+You can avoid costly maintenance as long as you plan ahead.

 To find the best home warranty company, you will need to read the contract thoroughly.
 Every company that you investigate will have a contract.
 In that contract, they’ll spell out exactly what they do and do not cover.